Jonah crab: Cooking

 Jonah crab has a sweet taste, though it is not as meaty as the West Coast Dungeness crab.
 The claws can be served steamed and served chilled over ice for an appetizer or the meat used for crab cakes, among many other preparations.
-Seafood based broths and Asian style soups can be made from the shells and the texture is as fine as snow crab but as firm as Florida stone when prepared properly.
+Seafood based broths and Asian style soups can be made from the shells and the texture is as fine as snow crab but as firm as Florida stone crab when prepared properly.